 Step 7: Opening Protection

-Finally, it’s time to check if all of the openings (windows, doors, cellar entrances, etc.) have some form of protection against wind and rain.
+Finally, it’s time to check if all openings (windows, doors, cellar entrances, etc.) have some form of protection against wind and rain.
 This is another section where it’s all or nothing.
-You won’t get anything for having partial protection.
+You won’t get any insurance credits for having partial protection.

-We can’t tell you for sure whether you’ll end up saving money, but many people do.
-In addition, the reports are valid for up to 5 years, so even minimal savings will add up to cover the cost of the inspection over time.
+We can’t tell you for sure whether you’ll save money, but many people do.
+In addition, wind mitigation reports are valid for up to five years, so even minimal savings will eventually cover the inspection cost.

-It’s important to take action to secure your home well before storm season rolls around.
-Getting a wind mitigation inspection is one of the first steps towards doing that.
-Please, contact us at Super Inspection Pros. today to learn more or to schedule an inspection of your home.
+Getting a wind mitigation inspection is one of the first steps in taking action to secure your home well before storm season rolls around.
+Please contact us at Super Inspection Pros today to learn more about wind mitigation inspections or schedule your inspection appointment.